ContinualAI/continual-learning-baselines/README.md

 ### Write an experiment
 1. Create a folder with appropriate name (e.g., strategy name)
 2. Fill the `experiment.py` file with your code (one method per benchmark) and place it under the newly created directory
-3. Make the main class of your experiment visible from outside the folder (in `__init__.py` within your folder add `from .experiment import YourClassName`)
+3. Make the main class of your experiment visible from outside the folder (in `__init__.py` within your folder add `from .experiment import YourClassName`).
+Check if other `__init__` files need similar modifications.
 4. Add to `target_results.csv` the expected result for your experiment.
 You can add a number or a list of numbers.
+5. Update table in `README.md`.

-Check out the synaptic intelligence example to better understand the logic of experiments.
+Check out one of the existing strategies to better understand the logic of the experiments.